Matheus-Bon/CityEventsManager/README.md

 This project is part of the coursework for the "Computational Solutions Programming" course unit.
 It's a Java console-based system for managing urban events, enabling user registration, event creation, participation, and cancellation.
 The system features sorting events by time and persistence in a file.

+In this work, in addition to the fundamental concepts of object-oriented programming, comparison methods were used to create some types of ordering, for example, ordering by ID, Name, Price, Address, etc.

+The project's difference is the _data persistence_ of the User.java and Event.java models, in the *FileHandlerController* file in Controller.
+In it I use the _ObjectOutputStream_ and _ObjectInputStream_ classes, this way I can _Serialize_ the models to save in a .data file.

 ### Implemented Features
 - [x] User class creation